Engaging globally with local communities

 “I believe that truly solving water scarcity is a challenge that each and every one of us needs to take part in,” says Kostas.
 “We need to start with ourselves, with our employees, their families, and friends, encouraging them to recognise the problem and to start conserving precious water.”

-Walk for Water has become very important to people in the Grundfos Illinois office.
+Walk for Water has become very important to people in the Grundfos Illinois and Houston offices.
 “It’s hard to fathom the fact that one-third of the world still lacks access to clean, safe water,” says Alyssa Phelps, Service Programme leader at Grundfos Americas.
 “The YCC office is happy and proud to donate our time to help others.”

 In Brazil: sharing is caring

-In 2019, Grundfos Brazil colleagues donated 533kg of food collected from different departments to Anjos da Sopa (Soup Angels), a local charity feeding the homeless.
+Grundfos Brazil colleagues donate food collected from different departments to Anjos da Sopa (Soup Angels), a local charity feeding the homeless.
 “The impact is easy to understand, and those who participate always return with more energy and meaning,” says Tatiane Balbino, administrative assistant.

 They admit that volunteering requires an investment of time, but agree that the end result is worth it.
 “It doesn’t matter what type of project you do.
 The important thing is to act!
 That’s Grundfos,” says Tatiane.